Psychology Internships in Ireland

 - Study Abroad Advisory of Student Risk

-Participants in Ireland are assigned to furnished, shared student residences, typically housing 3-6 students in each apartment.
-There will be a shared kitchen, shared bathroom, shared double bedroom and shared living area.
+You will live in a furnished, shared student residence, typically housing 3-6 students in each apartment.
+There will be a shared kitchen, bathroom, double bedrooms and living area.
 Internet access and laundry facilities are available in the residence complex.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange alternative lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

 A welcome dinner is included in the program cost.
 All other meals are not included in the program cost and are the responsibility of the participant.
 You will be able to shop locally for groceries to prepare meals in your apartment, as well as take time to enjoy the cafes and restaurants.